 Lucy received her J.D., magna cum laude, from Cornell Law School, where she became a member of the Order of the Coif and received the Frederic H. Weisberg Prize for Constitutional Law.
-She was also an Equal Justice America Fellowship Recipient and received a CALI Excellence for the Future Award while in law school.
-Lucy received her B.A., magna cum laude, from Bard College at Simon’s Rock in Great Barrington, Massachusetts.
+While in law school, Lucy was an Equal Justice America Fellowship Recipient and interned for the Rural Law Center of New York.
+She received her B.A., magna cum laude, from Bard College at Simon’s Rock in Great Barrington, Massachusetts.

 Lucy is admitted to practice in the District of Columbia and New York.
-She is also admitted to practice before the United States Court of Appeals for the Second Circuit, and the United States District Courts for the Eastern, Northern, Southern, and Western Districts of New York.
+She is also admitted to practice before the United States Courts of Appeals for the Second and Fourth Circuits, and the United States District Courts for the Eastern, Northern, Southern, and Western Districts of New York.